10 ways to start loving yourself

 How much are you listening to your body?
 We tend to get ignorant to the signals our body is constantly telling us.
 It is literally communicating with us all the time.

-Self-love means taking control over your self and deciding over what you put into your body physically and what you choose to see, hear and later think.
-Most happens subconsciously
+Self-love means taking control over your self and deciding what you put into your body physically and what you choose to see, hear, and later, think.
+Most of this happens subconsciously.
+So how can we love ourselves more?

 (No one else but you can love yourself like this - it has truly lasting effects.)